 J2/Granny is the whale pictured.
 Estimated to be over 100 years old, she is the eldest whale in the Southern Resident Community.

 Strong appetites for coal in Asia and tar sands throughout the world have led resource extraction corporations to seek numerous new outlets on the west coast to ship their products overseas.
 New coal, tar sands and oil export terminals have been proposed for shorelines in Washington and British Columbia.
-At peak production (if all projects are approved),
+If all the new and expanding terminal and refinery projects in the Salish Sea are permitted and developed, including projects that became operational in 2014, there would be a 43% increase in large, commercial marine vessel traffic.
+Click here for the Salish Sea Vessel Traffic Projections informational flyer & map, press release and source document.

 Coal and the Gateway Pacific Terminal